Norreanea/SmedAnno/README.md

 6. Restart Docker Desktop.
 Docker will now store all its images, containers, and volumes in the new location.
 You can now safely run the build commands.

+OR

+You can set it in the Desktop UI’s “Resources → Advanced → Disk image location”.

 ## Usage
 All pipeline runs are initiated through the *run_smedanno.sh* wrapper script.
 This script automatically handles mounting your local data directories into the Docker container:
 ```bash